I-Dont-Remember/site/content/about.md

 draft = false
 slug = ""
 tags = []
-title = "About"
+title = "About Kevin Quinn"
 showpagemeta = false
 showrelated = false
 +++

-Backend software engineer by day at Large Corp 🏛, and [all sorts of stuff by night](https://facadeproject.com) since I can’t sit still.
+Software engineer by day at Large Corp 🏛, and [all sorts of stuff by night](https://facadeproject.com) since I can’t sit still.
 I’ve attempted to build a number of different SaaS products before realizing creating content is just as, if not more, fun than writing code you have to maintain 🤓.
-I’ve worn a lot of hats, from founder, developer, writer, podcaster, and more.
+I’ve worn a lot of hats, from founder, developer, writer, podcaster, open source contributor, and more.
 Investigating a growing interest in writing, Developer & User Experience, No-code, entrepreneurship, and cyber security.

 If you'd like to reach out for whatever reason, easiest place to reach me is through [Twitter](https://twitter.com/maybekq) or [LinkedIn](https://linkedin.com/in/quinnkevinp).